Army fire kills a 14-year-old, Palestinians say, as an Israeli minister visits flashpoint mosque

 Ben-Gvir, a former West Bank settler leader and far-right activist who years ago was convicted of incitement and supporting a Jewish terror group, now serves as Israel’s national security minister, overseeing the country’s police force.

-Thursday was Ben-Gvir third known visit to the contested site since becoming a minister in Prime Minister Benjamin Netanyahu’s far-right government.
+Thursday was Ben-Gvir’s third known visit to the contested site since becoming a minister in Prime Minister Benjamin Netanyahu’s far-right government.

-His visit could enflame already surging tensions between Israel and the Palestinians, who have been locked in a monthslong round of fighting that has sparked the worst violence in nearly two decades in the West Bank.

 The site, known to Jews as the Temple Mount, is the holiest site in Judaism, where the biblical Temples once stood.
 Today, it is home to the Al-Aqsa Mosque, the third-holiest site in Islam.

+His visit could enflame already surging tensions between Israel and the Palestinians, who have been engaged in a monthslong round of fighting that has sparked the worst violence in nearly two decades in the West Bank.

+Since early last year, Israel has been staging near-nightly raids into Palestinian areas which it says are meant to stamp out militancy and thwart future attacks.
+More than 160 Palestinians have been killed in the fighting this year, according to a tally by The Associated Press.

+The military says most of those killed have been militants.
+But stone-throwing youths protesting the incursions and others not involved in the confrontations have also been killed.
+At least 26 people have been killed in Palestinian attacks against Israelis since the start of 2023.

 Goldenberg reported from Tel Aviv, Israel.